User Manual

 Tip: to stop the frame from appearing constantly on your iPad screen, just exit the presentation in the bookmark popover.

 You can modify any created presentation by doing a long press on the one you are trying to edit.
-After a few seconds you should see a drop down menu with diverse options like Rename, Copy Title and Delete.

 Tip: You can quickly make the ‘delete’ button appear by swiping the unwanted bookmark left.